Catala_utils.FileUtility functions used for file manipulation.

 t is a plain name, resolve in PATHt is relative, returns its absolute patht was not foundFilename.concat: Sugar to allow writing File.("some" / "relative" / "path").
 As an exception, if the lhs is ., returns the rhs unchanged.

-val extension : t -> stringLike Filename.extension, but without the leading dot (doesn't, therefore, differenciate between empty extension and no extension)
+val extension : t -> stringLike Filename.extension, but without the leading dot (doesn't, therefore, differenciate between empty extension and no extension).
+It also considers catala + md extensions as a single extension, hence extension "a_file.catala_en.md" will return "catala_en.md"

 Similar to dirname, except it strips the last **non-"." or ".."** element in the supplied file name, if it exists